Notes on the Geography of Germany: Dessau and the Bauhaus

 The workshop wing seen through the staircase window.

-North of the workshops is the wing occupied by the technical college, or Technische Lehranstalten.
+North of the workshops is a wing occupied by the technical college, or Technische Lehranstalten.

 Gropius designed not only the school but between 1926 and 1928 a residential neighborhood called Törten, on the southeastern edge of Dessau.
-Here is the central Konsumgebäude, the "consumer building" that housed a grocery, butcher shop, and cafe, as well as three upstairs apartments, with balconies for kitchens and living rooms.
+Here is the central Konsumgebäude, the "consumer building" that housed a grocery, butcher shop, and cafe, as well as three upstairs apartments with balconies.

 Housing on Am Dreick, the triangle.